dubeboy/LightingSonghoundFilterEngine/README.md

  This server communicates with firebase and aggregates artists data and top songs to one JSON body will also be the homepage for my app

+## Search API

+The Search API allows you to search for favourite music in your area.

+issue a get request to  /fire with the params songName="" and location="". where location is the suburb name

+### Example
+we will use apples infinite loop location.
+`curl -XGET https://sh100xdivinedube33.vapor.cloud/fire?songName='Blank '&location='Cupertino'`

+### Response

+`
+{
+    "907104698": {
+                    "name":"Blank Space",
+                    "songID":907104698
+                 }
+ }
+`